Pardee Presents UNC Health Care Telemedicine Lunch and Learn:

 For more information or to register, please call (828) 696-1341.
-Seating is limited and registration is requested by 4:30 p.m. on April 21.
+Seating is limited and registration is requested by 4:30 p.m. on Tuesday, August 25.

 The Comprehensive Cancer Center at Pardee offers the latest cancer treatment technology available today while focusing on a commitment to patient-centered care.
 This is done by providing compassionate care for all patients and their families.
 Their efforts are focused on research, providing quality care close to home, education and offering cancer screenings throughout the community.
 The mission of the Comprehensive Cancer Center at Pardee is to support the National Cancer Institute’s goal to ultimately eliminate suffering and death due to cancer in Henderson County and western North Carolina.

 The UNC Cancer Network seeks to improve cancer care and support across the state of North Carolina through the integration of cancer support programs.
 These programs include telemedicine, patient navigation and clinical research.
 Our affiliation with the Comprehensive Cancer Center at Pardee allows the community to receive world class cancer care right here in Henderson County.

 Pardee Hospital recognized by U.S. News & World Report in 2015 'Best Hospitals' rankings